Tkachuk ends 6th-longest game in NHL history, Panthers outlast Hurricanes 3-2 in 4th OT - KTVZ

 Carolina is in the Eastern final for the second time in five years.
 The last time, it was a feel-good surprise for a young core that had just ended a nine-year postseason drought.
 They had since accomplished the goal of building a consistent winner and Cup contender, though second-round exits the past two seasons on home ice had cast a damper on some of that sustained success.

 This time, Carolina beat the New York Islanders in six games and then the New Jersey Devils in five to make it back.
-But on a night when both teams had plenty of chances to end this one in any of the OTs, Carolina ended up losing its ninth straight game in the conference-final round dating to 2009 in brutal fashion.
+But on a night when both teams had plenty of chances to end this one in any of the OTs, Carolina ended up losing its ninth straight game in the conference-final round dating to 2009.

-“It was kind of really who was going to make the last mistake,” Carolina captain Jordan Staal said.
-“Unfortunately, it was us.”

 LONGEST GAME